Meritxell Ambrocio Meritxell Ambrocio

-Meritxell Ambrocio, a sophomore from Ellisville, Mississippi, is the recipient of the Asbury Foundation Council Scholarship and the Vicki L. and Harry A. Sneed Council Scholarship.
-Majoring in International Studies, with a concentration on international governance and politics, and minoring in Spanish, she is a member of the Croft Institute and the Sally McDonnell Barksdale Honors College.
-She also serves as an ambassador for the Croft Institute, is a member of the institute’s Diversity and Engagement Committee, and is a member of the Latin American Student Organization.
+Meritxell Ambrocio, a junior from Ellisville, Mississippi, is the recipient of the Asbury Foundation Council Scholarship and the Vicki L. and Harry A. Sneed Council Scholarship.
+Majoring in International Studies and Spanish, with a concentration in international governance and politics, she is a member of the Croft Institute and the Sally McDonnell Barksdale Honors College.
+She serves as an ambassador for the Croft Institute, as well as the secretary of the institute’s Diversity and Engagement Committee.
+This year, she will serve on the Croft student senate.
+She is also a member of the Latin American Student Organization.
 Additionally, she is a member of the Pride of the South marching band, where she plays trombone.
-During her freshman year at Ole Miss, Meritxell dedicated her time to being an ELS tutor for 6th graders at the Oxford Intermediate School and will continue to help Spanish-speaking students this year, as well.
-She participated in helping a family in the Delta region recreate a local forest by planting trees.
-Over the summer, she worked with the AmeriCorps Mission Acceleration program as a tutor to accelerate reading achievement for children in Mississippi—she will continue to serve in the program for the 2024-2025 school year.
-Meritxell was also named to the Chancellor’s Honor Roll for her high academics.
+During her time at Ole Miss, Meritxell has participated in helping a family in the Delta region recreate a local forest by planting trees.
+She has dedicated her time to being an ESL tutor for students at the Oxford Intermediate School and Oxford Middle School.
+She volunteered with the AmeriCorps Mission Acceleration program as a tutor to accelerate reading achievement for children in Mississippi.
+In the summer of 2025, Meritxell completed a two-month internship in Bali, Indonesia, with Terra Water Indonesia.
+This was an opportunity she had thanks to the UM Experiential Learning in East Asia as she was awarded the Freeman Grant.
+Meritxell has also been named to the Chancellor’s Honor Roll for her high academic.
 In her free time, she enjoys spending time with friends and family.

 Davis Brewer, a sophomore from Mount Juliet, Tennessee, is the recipient of the Karen Bell Moore Council Scholarship.
 He is a graduate of Wilson Central High School, where he served as class president, co-captain for the varsity soccer team and DECA president.
 On campus he is a member of the Phi Delta Theta Fraternity and the Sally McDonnell Barksdale Honors College.
 He works as an Intern in the UM Development Office.
 He has been named to the Chancellor Honor’s Roll every semester since beginning at Ole Miss.